srid/srid/Software/Haskell/haskell-template/start.md

     - If it doesn't prompt, press <kbd>Ctrl+Shift+X</kbd> and search for `@recommended` to install them all manually.
 - Press <kbd>Ctrl+Shift+P</kbd> to run the command "Nix-Env: Select Environment" and then select `shell.nix`.
      - The extension will ask you to reload VSCode at the end.
 Do it.
+     - Note: We recommend that you switch to using direnv; see [here](https://haskell.flake.page/direnv) for details.

 ## Running in VSCode